Welcome to Rocketry

 Kit manufacturers will list several recommend motors.
 Take their recommendations seriously.
 Too weak a motor will result in an unstable flight and too powerful a motor will destroy the rocket.
 See Designing Your Own above for background information.
 The ejection delay is also critical for a successful flight because too short or too long will case the rocket to open up while it is still traveling too fast and the two sections will come apart (a separation).

 Amateur rocketry is all about doing everything yourself, so no kits here.
 Some larger launches attract companies such as Thunderflame Associates which hold motor-making classes, but your best bet is to find other amateurs in your area and work with them.
-Scratch-building supplies can be purchased mail-orders from many vendors.
-Giant Leap Rocketry, Missile Works and Magnum Rocket Hobbies are ones I've used and been happy with.
+Scratch-building supplies can be purchased mail-orders from many vendors; when you browse my site, you will see kit and supplies vendors mentioned as appropriate.

 Rocketry is not inherently a dangerous hobby, although misuse or ignorance can cause severe personal injury and property damage.
 We use powerful motors and the rockets commonly fly hundreds of miles an hour.
 (Some high-power and amateur rockets even break the sound barrier.)
 A 20lb. rocket traveling at 500 mph is a force to be reckoned with!
 Even a rocket falling without a recovery system ("coming in ballistic") can do serious damage.
 I have seen a rocket drop through the roof of a motor home and trash a table inside.